sybrew/the-seo-framework/readme.txt

 			* Because we used named event types with jQuery, we masked a few design flaws that came painfully apparent after we moved away from jQuery.
 				* Luckily, by trying the `isTrusted` event parameter, we can mitigate this flaw, and toggling its check allowed us to find and fix a few dependency errors where our logic was flawed.
 * **Fixed:**
-	* A single mistake got through our error handler during development.
+	* Two mistakes got through our error handler during development.
 If it can happen once, it can happen again.
 So, we reworked the error handler akin to WordPress's, so that it'll allow custom handlers to catch these errors and scream at us--instead of them being silently outputted by TSF.
 		* Now, WordPress controls whether errors should be displayed.
 		* Unchanged: Only when WordPress allows debugging, errors are handled.
 This means that no errors can be or could've been shown on websites in production.
+	* The freed memory value is now correctly populated for the sitemap.

 = 4.1.0 - Grace =